glasnt/pyconau-practicals/01_intro.md

 You are free -- and encouraged -- to implement any method or suggestion described in this cache.
 The content itself is Creative Commons Zero (see [LICENCE.md](LICENCE.md)).

-I'd love to here if you've used anything listed here -- a shout-out on [Twitter](https://twitter.com/glasnt) or even a short email (see profile) would let me know that something here helped you 💜
+I'd love to here if you've used anything listed here -- a shout-out on [Twitter](https://twitter.com/glasnt) or even a short email (see profile) would let me know that something here helped you.

 ### Contributions